borango/borango.github.io/meta-workflow/index.md

 Yes you can mimic State by modeling Events for it.
 But it does not make the model intuitive to understand.
 Because _"melting"_ and _"liquid water"_ are two different phenomena.

 As a conclusion I added a simple hyper-notation which can express all facets of workflow / state machines.
-That Knowledge-Transformatoin (KxFm) notation can act as an interchange notation for migrating between notations or tools.
+That Knowledge-Transformation (KxFm) notation can act as an interchange notation for migrating between notations or tools.
 Because all models of the other analyzed notations can be expressed in the KxFm notation.

-I hope that this overview helps you to understand your favourite notation a littel better.
+I hope that this overview helps you to understand your favourite notation a little better.

 Please send me comments on this paper so that I can improve it.
 Thank you for reading!

-<object width="100%" data="graph.svg" type="image/svg+xml" ></object>
+<object data="graph.svg" type="image/svg+xml" ></object>

 ---
 Copyright © 2020 Boran Gögetap [boran@goegetap.name](mailto:boran@goegetap.name), licensed under // lizenziert unter [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html)